w-bonelli/w-bonelli.github.io/_posts/2020-11-30-un-ideology.md

 > invisible, imperceptible sun of political action [is now] not to impede or foster... convulsions... but rather to *soften the blow*, to coat the sharp edges in sweet essence of balm... [and] above all to... refuse to credit them with that *extra something* which they always claim to represent &mdash; to refuse to believe, in short, that a massacre can easily be transformed into a sacrifice.[^3]

 Bombs still drop, of course; but only elsewhere.
-Perhaps predictably, most modern revolutionaries hail from elsewhere.
+Perhaps predictably, the most militant revolutionaries tend to hail from elsewhere.

 ---